List of cosmological computation software

-This List of Cosmological Computation Software catalogs the tools and programs used by scientists in cosmological research.
+This list catalogs the tools and programs used by scientists in cosmological research.

 In the past few decades, the accelerating technological evolution has profoundly enhanced astronomical instrumentation, enabling more precise observations and expanding the breadth and depth of data collection by several orders of magnitude.
 Simultaneously, the exponential growth in computational power has enabled the creation of computer simulations that reveal details with unprecedented resolution and accuracy.
 For performing computer simulations of the cosmos and analyzing data from both cosmological experiments and simulations, many advanced methods and computational software codes are developed every year.
 These codes are used by researchers across the globe, in various fields and topics of cosmology.

 The computational software used in cosmology can be classified into the following major classes: